16 Animals With Big Tails

 The ribbon-tailed astrapia is a species of bird of paradise that dwells in subalpine and higher montane forests.
 Their tails can reach a maximum length of 12 inches, three times their bodies’ length.

-Although these long tails are visually appealing and aid in attracting potential mates, they can also be a nuisance.
+Although these long tails are visually appealing and help attract potential mates, they can also be a nuisance.

-According to the Bird Academy, the male ribbon-tailed Australia must frequently untangle their tails before they can take flight.
+According to the Bird Academy, the male ribbon-tailed Australia must frequently untangle their tails before taking flight.

 16. Tree Kangaroo